USS GRIDLEY DDG 101

 From September 16-23, the guided-missile destroyer participated in biennial field training exercise (FTX) Valiant Shield 2014, off the coast of Guam and Saipan; Inport Singapore from Oct.
 2-7; Entered the Arabian Gulf on Oct.
 17; Arrived in Gulf of Aden in early November.

-November 10, Sailors aboard the Gridley conducted visit, board, search and seizure (VBSS) training aboard the Royal Navy amphibious assault ship HMS Bulwark (L15), as part of the International Mine Countermeasures Exercise (IMCMEX) 2014.
+November 10, Sailors aboard the Gridley conducted visit, board, search and seizure (VBSS) training aboard the Royal Navy amphibious assault ship HMS Bulwark (L15), as part of the International Mine Countermeasures Exercise (IMCMEX) 2014; Transited the Strait of Hormuz northbound on Nov.
+16.